kotaro44/farm-at-home-angular/README.md

 # farm-at-home-angular

-This is an AngularJS Demo and it requires, to run the project you only need to clone the repository, once cloned inside the repo folder just run the command:
+This is an AngularJS Demo, to run the project you only need to clone the repository, once cloned inside the repo folder just run the command:

 ```javascript
 $ npm install